 Year 10 onwards

 At this point the state pension would commence for John of approximately £8,500 in today’s terms.
-Assuming the income requirement is still £30,000 net in today’s terms, this means a further £21,500 Net (£25,000 Gross assuming the personal allowance is still £12,500 in today’s terms and John is a basic rate tax payer) would need to be withdrawn as income (as all of the tax free cash would have been taken).
+Assuming the income requirement is still £30,000 net in today’s terms, this means a further £21,500 net (£25,000 gross assuming the personal allowance is still £12,500 in today’s terms and John is a basic rate taxpayer) would need to be withdrawn as income.